tymorrow/mst-website/publications.md

 ---

 #### Research
-My adivsors are [Professor Ali Hurson][1] and [Professor Sahra Sedigh][2] ([SeNDeComp][3]).
-I am currently funded by a GAANN Fellowship from the US Department of Education.
+My advisors are [Dr. Ali Hurson][1] and [Dr. Sahra Sedigh][2] ([SeNDeComp][3]).

 I am researching the application of prediction algorithms to sequences, such as modular course structures, in order to improve learning outcomes in education.
 This work is a continuation of prior research on [ontology-based recommendation algorithms][5] and [proactive search techniques][6].

-  - (To Appear) T. Morrow, A. Hurson, S. Sedigh, "Cyberinfrastructure for Personalized Education."
-Handbook of Applied Learning Theory and Design in Modern Education, IGI Global, 2015.
+  - Tyler Morrow, Sahra Sedigh Sarvestani and Ali R. Hurson.
+"Pervasive Cyberinfrastructure for Personalized Education."
+Handbook of Research on Applied Learning Theory and Design in Modern Education.
+IGI Global, 2016.
+817-839.
+24 Mar.
+2016.
-  - Morrow, T., "A context-aware ontology for personalized learning: Pervasive computing for educational technology," *Pervasive Computing and Communication Workshops (PerCom Workshops), 2015 IEEE International Conference on Pervasive Computing*, vol., no., pp.242,244, 23-27 March 2015
+  - Tyler Morrow.
+"A context-aware ontology for personalized learning: Pervasive computing for educational technology."
+Pervasive Computing and Communication Workshops (PerCom Workshops), 2015 IEEE International Conference on.
+IEEE, 2015.

 #### Mars Rover
   - T. Morrow, K. Kosbar.
 "A Modular and Extensible User Interface for the Telemetry and Control of a Remotely Operated Vehicle." *The International Telemetering Conference (2014)* in San Diego, CA.  First Place Award for Undergraduate Student Papers.